Frequently Asked Questions

 • "Include only data for the patient, not his wife" (best with Chat to Notes)

-• "Check for drug interactions" (best with Smart Review)
+• "Focus on renal dosing considerations" (best with Smart Review)

 Pro Tip: You can include the custom instruction at the START of your dictation itself - say "Write this as an operative note" then dictate the procedure!